Maryland Gov. Hogan calls for investigation into Baltimore HS failing students, others call for shutdown

 MOTHER ACCUSES LOS ANGELES TEACHERS UNION OF 'RACIAL PROFILING' AFTER SPEAKING OUT ON CLOSURES

-The following people did not respond to inquiries from Fox News: City Schools Chief of Communications Tina Hike-Hubbard, City Schools Chief of Academic Officers Joan Dabrowski, City Schools Director of Communications Andre Riley, City Schools Manager of Media Relations and External Communications Gwendolyn Chambers, Gov. Hogan's office, Maryland Superintendant Karen Salmon.
+The following people did not respond to inquiries from Fox News: City Schools Chief of Communications Tina Hike-Hubbard, City Schools Chief of Academic Officers Joan Dabrowski, Gov. Hogan's office and Maryland Superintendant Karen Salmon.
 Tiffany France could not immediately be reached for comment.
-Augusta Fells school leader Kamala Carnes directed Fox News to the communciations department.
+Augusta Fells school leader Kamala Carnes directed Fox News to the communications department.

 Some concerned residents on the "Baltimore City Votes" Facebook discussion group blamed the fact that scores of students are failing at a number of Baltimore public schools are failing is due to systemic racism, saying Baltimore has been set up for failure since the outset of the 20th century and now needs more funding than other large cities to succeed.